nam-ruto/Flask-based-RESTful-API/README.md

 ### V. Testing

-There are several options to test the API request, for example `curl`, `Postman`, or `SoapUI`.
-In this task, I am going to use `curl` for simplicity.
+There are several options to test the API, such as `curl`, `Postman`, or `SoapUI`.
+For simplicity, this guide uses `curl` commands.
+Ensure the server is running before proceeding (`http://127.0.0.1:5000`).
 You can test the API using these cURL commands:
 1. Create:
 ```
 curl -X POST http://127.0.0.1:5000/products -H "Content-Type: application/json" -d '{"name": "Laptop", "price": 1200, "quantity": 10}'